january1073/portfolio/google/google_cloud_cybersecurity/capstone/README.md

 BigQuery via a publicly exposed storage bucket.

 ## Lab
-In the lab, my tasks were to respond and recover from the data breach.

 ### Findings
 The Cloud Security Command Center (SCC), PCI DSS 3.2.1 report, displayed the following critical vulnerabilities, i.e. findings with high and medium severity: